Juvenile Crimes Attorney - Juvenile Lawyer

 JUVENILE DETENTION HEARING

-If your child is in custody, his or her first court date is called a detention hearing.
+If your child is in custody, he or she will have a detention hearing at the first court appearance.
 At the detention hearing the juvenile referee or juvenile judge will make a determination on whether to continue to detain your child pending adjudication of the charges.
 The juvenile referee or juvenile judge will have input from the juvenile probation department, as well as from the juvenile deputy district attorney and juvenile defense attorney.

 The criteria used by most juvenile judges on whether to continue to detain your child pending adjudication are as follows: